Animals with webbed feet have evolved over thousands of years to have an amazing adaptation that helps them swim and survive in various environments.

 Black Swans are monogamous, meaning they mate for life and typically form small family groups.
 Male Black Swans perform a display dance during mating season to attract a mate.

-Once paired, they will build a nest together using vegetation and other materials found near the water.
+Once paired, they will build a nest using vegetation and other materials found near the water.

-These waterbirds are herbivores, and they primarily feed on aquatic plants and algae found in the water.
+These waterbirds are herbivores, primarily feeding on aquatic plants and algae found in the water.

 However, they will occasionally feed on small invertebrates like insects and snails.

-In addition to their beauty and grace, Black Swans hold cultural significance in Australian Aboriginal culture.
+In addition to their beauty and grace, Black Swans are significant in Australian Aboriginal culture.

-They are often associated with themes of love, fidelity, freedom, and independence.
+They are often associated with love, fidelity, freedom, and independence themes.

-Black Swans are a stunning example of an animal with webbed feet, using their unique adaptations to navigate the water easily.
+Black Swans are a stunning example of an animal with webbed feet.
+They use their unique adaptations to navigate the water easily.

 13. Wood Duck